streamich/node-multicore/README.md

 Parallel programming for Node.js made easy.
 Make any CommonJs or ESM module run in a thread pool.

-- __Global thread pool__&mdash;Node Multicore is designed to be a global shared thread pool for all compute intensive NPM packages.
+- __Global thread pool:__ Node Multicore is designed to be a global shared thread pool for all compute intensive NPM packages.
-- Create a custom thread pool, or use a global shared one, designed to work across all NPM packages.
+- __Custom threads pools:__ create a custom thread pool, if you need to.
-- Instant start&mdash;dynamic thread pool starts with 0 threads and scales up to the number of CPU cores as the load increases.
+- __Instant start__: dynamic thread pool starts with 0 threads and scales up to the number of CPU cores as the load increases.
-- Quickly load modules to the thread pool.
-Module concurrency is dynamic as well, initially a module is not loaded in any of the threads, as the module concurrency rises, the module is gradually loaded in more worker threads.
+- __Instant module loading:__ load modules to the thread pool dynamically and instantly&mdash;module is loaded in more threads as the module concurrency increases.
-- Channels&mdash;on each function invocation a bi-directional data channel is created for that function, which allows you to stream data to the function and back.
+- __Channels:__ each function invocation creates a bi-directional data channel, which allows you to stream data to a worker thread and back to the main thread.
-- Ability to pin a module to a single thread.
-Say, your thread holds state&mdash;
-  you can pin execution to a single thread, making subsequent method call hit the same thread.
+- __Pin work to a thread:__ ability to pin a module to a single thread.
+Say, your thread holds state&mdash;you can pin execution to a single thread, making subsequent method call hit the same thread.
-- Quickly create a single function, which is loaded in worker threads.
+- __Single function module:__ quickly create a single function modules by just defining the function in your code.
-- Dead threads are automatically removed from the thread pool.
+- __Dynamic thread pool:__ pool size grows as the concurrency demands grow, dead threads are removed and replaced by new ones.
-- Fash&mdash;Node Multicore is as fast or faster as `poolifier` and `piscina`.
+- __Fash:__ Node Multicore is as fast, see benchmarks below.
-- Shared thread pool&mdash;Node Multicore thread pool is designed to be a global shared thread pool for all compute intensive NPM packages.

 Table of contents: